brianmwadime/smutchings.github.io/_designer/typeform.markdown

 ---
 layout: post
-title: Portfolio One
+title: Portfolio Two
 description: In-House Copywriter
 meta-description: As a core member of the Typeform marketing team, I helped define a tone for an up and coming startup.
-img: ../img/image1.jpg
+img: ../img/image2.jpg
 ---

 Working as a core member of the marketing team, my responsibilities included: